abulzunayed/C_plus_plus_Projects/shop_Management_system/README.md

+Project name: ** Create an OOP project for a shop management system.**

-A shop management system software including handling of all Books, sales, price, suppliers, employees, members, and so on.
+ - A shop management system software including handling of all Books, sales, price, suppliers, employees, members, and so on.